directswap/slate/source/index.html.md

 disruption_fallback_price_id | | | | | | |
 strike_price | | | | | | |
 instrument_subtype | | | | | | |

+Options for the legal language sections are listed below:

+#### sec_3_e
+  ['Does not make any representations',
+   'It is not required by any applicable law, as modified by the practice ' \
+   'of any relevant governmental revenue authority, of any Relevant ' \
+   'Jurisdiction to make any deduction or withholding for or on account ' \
+   'of any Tax from any payment (other than interest under Section 9(h) of ' \
+   'this Agreement) to be made by it to the other party under this ' \
+   'Agreement.
+In making this representation, it may rely on (i) the ' \
+   'accuracy of any representations made by the other party pursuant to ' \
+   'Section 3(f) of this Agreement, (ii) the satisfaction of the agreement ' \
+   'contained in Section 4(a)(i) or 4(a)(iii) of this Agreement and the ' \
+   'accuracy and effectiveness of any document provided by the other party ' \
+   'pursuant to Section 4(a)(i) or 4(a)(iii) of this Agreement and (iii) ' \
+   'the satisfaction of the agreement of the other party contained in ' \
+   'Section 4(d) of this Agreement, except that it will not be a breach of ' \
+   'this representation where reliance is placed on clause (ii) above and ' \
+   'the other party does not deliver a form or document under Section ' \
+   '4(a)(iii) by reason of material prejudice to its legal or commercial ' \
+   'position.',
+   'Makes the following representations:'

+#### sec_3_f
+  ['Does not make any representations',

+   'It is fully eligible for the benefits of the “Business Profits” or ' \
+   '“Industrial and Commercial Profits” provision, as the case may be, the ' \
+   '“interest” provision or the “Other Income” provision, if any, of the ' \
+   'Specified Treaty with respect to any payment described in such ' \
+   'provisions and received or to be received by it in connection with ' \
+   'this Agreement and no such payment is attributable to a trade or ' \
+   'business carried on by it through a permanent establishment in the ' \
+   'Specified Jurisdiction.',

+   'Each payment received or to be received by it in connection with this ' \
+   'Agreement will be effectively connected with its conduct of a trade or ' \
+   'business in the Specified Jurisdiction.',

+   'It is a “U.S. person” (as that term is used in section ' \
+   '1.1441-4(a)(3)(ii) of United States Treasury Regulations) for United ' \
+   'States federal income tax purposes.',

+   'It is a “non-U.S. branch of a foreign person” (as that term is used ' \
+   'in section 1.1441-4(a)(3)(ii) of United States Treasury Regulations) ' \
+   'for United States federal income tax purposes.',

+   'With respect to payments made to an address outside the United States ' \
+   'or made by a transfer of funds to an account outside the United ' \
+   'States, it is a “non-U.S. branch of a foreign person” (as that term is ' \
+   'used in section 1.1441-4(a)(3)(ii) of United States Treasury ' \
+   'Regulations) for United States federal income tax purposes.',

+   'It is a “foreign person” (as that term is used in section ' \
+   '1.6041-4(a)(4) of United States Treasury Regulations) for United ' \
+   'States federal income tax purposes.',

+   'Makes the following representations:']

+#### recording_conversations
+  ['Not applicable',
+   'Each party (i) consents to the recording of telephone conversations ' \
+   'between the trading, marketing and other relevant personnel of the ' \
+   'parties in connection with this Agreement or any potential Transaction,' \
+   ' (ii) agrees to obtain any necessary consent of, and give any ' \
+   'necessary notice of such recording to, its relevant personnel and ' \
+   '(iii) agrees, to the extent permitted by applicable law, that ' \
+   'recordings may be submitted in evidence in any Proceedings.']

+#### settlement_day
+  ['One Local Business day immediately following such date', 'Two Local Business days immediately following such date', 'The same date']

+#### additional_representations
+  ['The Parties do not make any Additional Representations', 'The Parties make the following Additional Representations:']

+#### netting
+  ['Will not apply',
+   'Will apply to all Transactions',
+   'Will apply to the following Transactions or groups of Transactions:']

+#### multiparty_branch
+  ['Party is not a Multibranch Party',
+   'Party is a Multibranch Party and may enter into a Transaction through ' \
+   'any of the following Offices:']

+####

 ```json